 Crustaceans: Crustaceans are invertebrates with a hard exoskeleton, a segmented body that is symmetrical, more than four pairs of jointed appendages (“legs”) and an open circulatory system.
 Most common are crayfish, crabs and shrimp.
 For the typical fly fisher, shrimp patterns such as scuds, sow bugs and cress bugs are as important as crayfish.
 A tier learning these patterns for the first time will undoubtedly be exposed to curved hooks, shellbacks, epoxy, etc.

 Streamers / Minnows & Baitfish: Streamers have been around since the beginning of time it seems.
 Typically they are longer shank length, sinking fly patterns that can replicate many food sources such as worms, leeches, sculpins, baitfish, etc. A sinking or floating line can be used and there are various retrieve techniques used today.
 Perhaps the most popular streamer is the Woolly Bugger.
 Other classic patterns are the Mickey Finn, Black Nosed Dace and of course the Clouser Minnow.
-A tier learning these patterns for the first time will be exposed to the different weighting systems, jointed or articulated patterns of today and all the materials used for silhouette and movement.
+A tier learning these patterns for the first time will be exposed to the different weighting systems, jointed or articulated patterns of today and all the materials used or silhouette and movement.
 Many of today’s Streamer patterns are used for both warm and cold water fish.

 Egg Flies: While egg patterns are typically not designed to replicate the egg stage of insect life- they are used to catch fish when designed to imitate the egg stage of a fish’s life.
 Many patterns are tied and fished today with incredible success.
 They feature “egg yarn” and other materials, some of which look very realistic.
 A tier learning these patterns for the first time will be exposed to the different brightly colored materials and techniques to tie chartreuse, peach, buff, pink, orange – colored egg type of patterns.